 Making an appointment will save you time, effort, and possibly another trip to our office.
 To make an appointment with any CPNRD staff, please call (308) 385-6282.

-Lyndon is responsible for seeing that all the programs, projects and priorities of the Central Platte NRD Board of Directors are carried out in a timely and efficient manner.
+Lyndon is responsible for seeing that all the programs, projects and priorities of the CPNRD Board of Directors are carried out in a timely and efficient manner.
 He's also responsible for all NRD staff and their activities, acts as contracting officer for the District, and oversees the long-range and short-term planning and finances of the District.

 Lyndon began his career in 1996 at the Lower Niobrara Natural Resources District and then moved to the Upper Niobrara White NRD in 2001.
 Lyndon began his employment with the Central Platte NRD in June 2013.

-I assist the General Manager with the administrative aspects of the District and serve as office manager.
-I also oversee the accounting system, including investments, payroll and related items, prepare payments to vendors, compute amounts to be billed to project co-sponsors and the State on various projects.
-I assist with developing budget recommendations, finalize & submit the annual budget to the state auditor and county clerks, prepare election certifications for the Secretary of State and the county election commissioners.
+Dianne assists the General Manager with administrative aspects of the District and serves as office manager.
+She oversees the accounting system including investments, payroll, prepares payments to vendors, and computes amounts to be billed to project co-sponsors and the State on various projects.
+She assists with developing budget recommendations, finalizing & submitting the annual budget to the state auditor and county clerks, and prepares election certifications for the Secretary of State and county election commissioners.

-I oversee the District’s operations insurance and draft the board meeting minutes.
-I serve on the NRD/NARD Employees Benefits Committee and the NARD Intergovernmental Risk Management Pool Association Loss Control Committee.
+Dianne oversees the District’s operations, insurance, and drafts board meeting minutes.
+She serves on the NRD/NARD Employees Benefits and NARD Intergovernmental Risk Management Pool Association Loss Control committees.
 Dianne began working for the Mid-Platte Valley Watershed in 1971, which was merged into the Natural Resources Districts.
-Dianne has been employed by the NRD since 1972 when the NRDs were formed.
+Dianne has been employed by the NRD since 1972.

-I'm responsible for managing the tree planting crew and I do all of the physical maintenance of the NRD's projects including the Upper Prairie/Silver/Moores Flood Control Project, Kearney Northeast, Wood River Floodway, and 40 flood control dams.
+Tom manages the tree planting crew and does all of the physical maintenance of the NRD's projects including the Upper Prairie/Silver/Moores Flood Control Project, Kearney Northeast, Wood River Floodway, and 40 flood control dams.
 Tom has been employed by the NRD since 1984.

 | District Secretary, Merrick County Field Office

-I'm the Merrick County Secretary for the NRCS/CPNRD in the Merrick County Field office.
-My duties include incoming and outgoing telephone calls, ordering supplies, sending correspondence letters, keeping track of irrigation records, updating farm folders with new farms and transferring out farms to different counties.
-I also assist with many different NRD and conservation programs.
-Sara and her husband Byron have two children- Kenslei and Kyler.
+Sara is the Secretary for the NRCS/CPNRD in the Merrick County Field office.
+Her duties include incoming and outgoing telephone calls, ordering supplies, sending correspondence letters, keeping track of irrigation records, updating farm folders with new farms and transferring out farms to different counties.
+She also assists with many NRD and conservation programs.
 Sara has been employed with the CPNRD since 2007.

 |Range Management Specialist

-I am the Prescribed Fire Program manager and NRD Safety Program coordinator.
-I work with private landowners, and other organizations to successfully plan, implement and monitor prescribed fires, which are done for rangeland and habitat improvement.
-My duties include planning and coordinating fire training, and public education involving the safe use of prescribed fire.
-I help out wherever is necessary including taking water samples, depth to groundwater measurements, and collection of gallons per minute measurements on irrigation wells.
-Dave has been employed by the NRD since 2004.
+David is the Prescribed Fire Program manager and NRD Safety Program coordinator.
+He works with private landowners, and other organizations to successfully plan, implement and monitor prescribed fires, which are done for rangeland and habitat improvement.
+His duties include planning and coordinating fire training, and public education involving the safe use of prescribed fire.
+David helps out wherever is necessary including taking water samples, depth to groundwater measurements, and collection of gallons per minute measurements on irrigation wells.
+David has been employed by the NRD since 2004.

 |Water Resources Specialist

 Dan's duties include issuing groundwater well permits, assisting in updating water well registrations, technical assistance in well decommissioning, setting up the water quality sampling protocol and measuring surface flow in the rivers and streams throughout the NRD.
-He is also the vadoses zone coordinator and helps with chemigation systems inspections, reading irrigation well flows and taking GPS locations as part of Central Platte NRD's Groundwater Management Plan.
+He is also the vadose zone coordinator and helps with chemigation systems inspections, reading irrigation well flows and taking GPS locations for the Groundwater Management Plan.

-As Programs Coordinator I manage the following programs: Conservation Tree Program, Central Platte's cost share programs, the state cost share programs including NSWCP, Buffer Strip Program, Well Decommissioning and WILD Nebraska, and the Pheasants Forever Pivot Corner Program.
-I work with the Central Platte NRD awards program and handle all travel arrangements for both the staff and the board of directors.
-I also help in coordinating the Nebraska Children's Groundwater Festival.
+Kelly manages the Conservation Tree Program, and cost share for CPNRD producers through CPNRD, the Nebraska Soil & Water Conservation, Buffer Strip, Well Decommissionin, WILD Nebraska, and the Pheasants Forever Pivot Corner programs.
+Kelly handles travel arrangements for board/staff.
+She also coordinates the Nebraska Children's Groundwater Festival.
 Kelly has been employed by the NRD since 2001.

-As District Hydrologist at Central Platte NRD, my duties center around surface water and groundwater studies.
-The Platte River Cooperative Hydrology Study (COHYST) requires much of my time as I work with others to develop the groundwater database and regional groundwater models for the Platte River Area above Columbus, NE.
+Brandi's duties center around surface water and groundwater studies.
+The Platte River Cooperative Hydrology Study (COHYST) requires much of her time as she works with others to develop the groundwater database and regional groundwater models for the Platte River Area above Columbus, NE.

-The Conjunctive Management Study, the Platte River Recovery Implementation Program and Water Action Plan committees are additional items I am involved with for the NRD.
-Other hydrology work task include high groundwater investigations and storm water runoff from precipitation events.
+The Conjunctive Management Study, the Platte River Recovery Implementation Program and Water Action Plan committees are additional items Brandi is involved with.
+Other hydrology work tasks include high groundwater investigations and storm water runoff from precipitation events.
 Brandi has been employed by the NRD since 2017.

 | District Secretary, Dawson County Field Office

-I am the District Secretary for the NRCS Dawson County Field Office.
-I'm the first point of contact for landowners that come in or call the office.
-My duties include data entry, records management, and mailing (incoming and outgoing).
-I'm also responsible for administrative assistance for NRCS/CPNRD conservation programs.
+Samantha is Secretary for the NRCS/CPNRD Dawson County Field Office.
+She's the first point of contact for landowners that come in or call the office.
+Her duties include data entry, records management, and mailing.
+Samantha also helps administer the conservation programs.
 Samantha has been employed by the NRD since 2009.

-As an employee of the University of Nebraska and a long time partner with the Central Platte NRD, my duties are to conduct field demonstrations with the agricultural clientele throughout the district and focus on Best Management Practices that coincide with the Groundwater Management Plan set by the District.
-Dean has partnered with the NRD since 1980.
+As an employee of the University of Nebraska and a long time partner with the Central Platte NRD, Dean conducts field demonstrations with the agricultural clientele throughout the district; focusing on best management practices that coincide with CPNRD's Groundwater Management Plan.
+He has partnered with CPNRD since 1980.

 | District Secretary, Buffalo County Field Office

-I am the NRCS-CPNRD field office Secretary in Kearney.
-My job is file management, ordering and tracking, quarterly reports to NRCS state office, yearly Irrigation water management records to producers, incoming and outgoing land transfers, assist with NRD conservation programs.
+Shelly is Secretary for the NRCS/CPNRD in Buffalo County.
+Her duties include file management, ordering and tracking, quarterly reports to NRCS state office, yearly irrigation water management records to producers, incoming and outgoing land transfers, and assist with NRD conservation programs.

-As Resources Conservationist, my duties include measurement of groundwater quantity levels, collection of water samples for quality analysis, water flow metering, chemigation inspections, GIS projects, prescribed burning, and assisting in other NRD projects.
-I graduated from Chadron State College in 2008 with a Bachelor's degree in Range/ Wildlife Management.
+Shane's duties include measurement of groundwater quantity levels, collection of water samples for quality analysis, water flow metering, chemigation inspections, GIS projects, prescribed burning, and assisting in other NRD projects.
 Shane has been employed by the NRD since 2012.

 | Assistant Manager

-I took over as projects director in 2013 when Milt Moravek retired.
-As projects manager, I work closely with engineering firms, local, state and federal agencies on the District's projects.
-I also work with landowners on projects that are in the same proximity of their land including flood control and snagging & clearing projects.
-I've been heavily involved in the rehabilitation of the Dawson County irrigation canals.
+Jesse work closely with engineering firms, local, state and federal agencies on the District's projects.
+He also works with landowners on projects that are in the same proximity of their land including flood control.
+He was also heavily involved in the rehabilitation of the Dawson County irrigation canals.
 Jesse has been employed by the NRD since 2007.

 | Data and Compliance Officer

-My duties as Data and Compliance Officer include overseeing the District’s Groundwater Quality Management Program, and maintain and compile the records and data submitted for the program.
-I also maintain the records for the Chemigation Program and submit the required reports; check well registrations and make necessary corrections; and help Thirty Mile Irrigation District, Southside Irrigation District and Cozad Ditch Company with their appropriation changes and updates.
+Sandy's duties include overseeing the District’s Groundwater Quality Management Program, including maintaining & compiling records and data submitted for the program.
+She also maintains records for the Chemigation Program and submits required reports; checks well registrations, and helps Dawson County Irrigation Districts with their appropriation changes and updates.
 Sandy has been employed by the NRD since 1979.

 | GIS Coordinator